 Microservices (Architecture)

-The Core Concepts of microservice architecturecture are:
+The core concepts of microservice architecture are:

 - Definition: Microservices are an architectural style where applications are structured as a collection of loosely coupled, independently deployable services.